ibnbayo/startup-info/README.md

 The script accepts a list of domain names to scrape.
 It will visit each domain's home page and about page (if found) to extract text content from all `<p>` tags.

-This extracted text is then sent to the ChatGPT API with a prompt asking for the company's offerings and founder names.
+This extracted text is then sent to the LLM API with a prompt asking for the company's offerings and founder names.

-ChatGPT's response is printed for each domain.
+LLM's response is printed for each domain.

 The script runs the following steps:

 1. Accepts list of company domains
 2. Scrapes home page and about page (if found)
 3. Extracts text content from `<p>` tags
-4. Sends extracted text to ChatGPT API
+4. Sends extracted text to LLM API
-5. Prints ChatGPT response for each domain
+5. Prints LLM response for each domain

 Domains are hardcoded in the script.
 Edit the `domains` list to scrape different sites.